ahi-lab/cordova-plugin-myfiziq/README.md

 If user not logged in, pass empty strings to the answer function, for example: `myfiziq.mfzSdkAnswerLogins("", "", success, failure);`.

+## Custom styling with CSS

+The MyFiziqSDK UI can be customised to a high degree of flexibility using CSS.
+The iOS SDK uses the [InterfaCSS](https://github.com/tolo/InterfaCSS) framework to bind the CSS stylings to the native UI.
+By simply distributing a custom CSS file with the APP and calling the `mfzSdkLoadCSS` method to declare the CSS file path will cause the MyFiziq Avatar Creation Process UI to be customised.
+For reference, the base CSS can be refered to to [here](myfiziq-sdk.css).

 ## Author

 MyFiziq iOS Dev, dev@myfiziq.com